 Teacher education is based on science

 The success of Finland’s education system has always been founded in world-class research-based teacher training.
-The University of Helsinki's overall rank in the international THE World University ranking is 90, which is excellent in itself, but we are the 35th in educational sciences.
+Globally, the University of Helsinki is ranked among the best 100 universities in the world.
 If English-speaking universities are excluded, we rank among the very best.

 The teaching profession is particularly valued in Finland.
 The Finnish school was built on a solid foundation of equality and the world’s best teachers.
 These are the values that we wish to hold on to in the future as well.